africansouljah/FinalCapstone/README.md

 Start the development server by running the command npm run dev.
 Open your web browser and go to http://localhost:3000 to view the application.

+# Here are some examples of how this code could be used in real life:

+If you are considering investing money, you can use the investment calculator to calculate the total amount of interest you will earn based on different interest rates and investment durations.
+This can help you make informed decisions about where to invest your money.
+If you are planning to buy a house and need to take out a home loan, you can use the bond calculator to calculate the monthly repayment amount based on different loan amounts, interest rates, and repayment periods.
+This can help you budget for your monthly repayments and determine how much you can afford to borrow.
+If you work in finance, you can use this code to build a more complex financial calculator that includes additional calculations such as tax calculations, inflation calculations, and more.
+Overall, this code can be a useful tool for anyone who needs to perform financial calculations and wants a quick and easy way to do so.

 <img width="967" alt="Screenshot 2023-03-09 at 22 53 51" src="https://user-images.githubusercontent.com/119043038/224178843-df94c2c0-ff92-4eab-a7c4-d9f409b4e533.png">